wangshihui/edgex-swagger-ui/README.md

 ```

 ## swagger config
-swagger componet config
+swagger component config
-the entry path of swagger ui wille be
+the entry path of swagger ui will be
 `{serice.host}:{service.port}/{swagger.PathPrefix}`

 for the default is ：